mo-sari/Django-Challenges/readme.md

 ### 21-Use DRF's ViewSet to combine listing and retrieval views for restaurants.

 ### 22-Add custom actions to a ViewSet for calculating restaurant statistics.

+### 23-Write a custom QuerySet method to get restaurants with a specific average rating.

+### 24-Create a QuerySet to find the most popular restaurant type.